 Not American, nor Italian, but both of them combined.
 Little Italy aims to bring over to “Mainhattan” the feeling of the Italian-immigrant-style restaurants that can be found aplenty in New York city.
-Little Italy belongs to the same group as the trendy snack-bar/tattoo-shop Legends, which has set the bar for quality standards for trendy, and edgy spaces, which open doors for eclectic crowds.
+Little Italy belongs to the same group as the trendy snack-bar/tattoo-shop Legends, which sets the bar for quality standards for trendy, and edgy spaces, opening doors for eclectic crowds.

 Drop by if you are in the mood for a tasty and familiar bite, in a relaxed and trendy environment.
 Pizzas, salads and sandwiches are some of the treats you can choose from.
-I personally lose myself over the grilled veggie sandwich, sided with crispy fries and a big Apfelschorle (typically German, a mixture of apple juice and sparkling water).
+I personally lose myself over the grilled veggie sandwich, sided with crispy fries and a big Apfelschorle (a typically German mixture of apple juice and sparkling water).

 Heighten your senses and enjoy!